 - When building a case, we are essentially telling a story.
 The more information you can provide about the client, the product/service, and the situation, the easier it is for us to build the case.
 Timelines are also very helpful.

 - Make sure the documents submitted clearly demonstrate your story.

 - Make sure the documents are formatted properly (See “How do I respond?” above).

 Preventing Chargebacks: Good Business Practices

 There are good business practices that can reduce your chances of receiving a chargeback.
-We would like to share them with you.

 Communication is key for your business.
 It strengthens your relationship with your customer.
 If you maintain open and clear communication with your customer, they are more likely to discuss concerns with you instead of approaching their bank.
 You can contact them to: